kubernetes-sigs/jobset/keps/262-ConfigurableFailurePolicy/README.md

 spec:
   failurePolicy:
     rules:
-    # If Job fails due to a pod failing with exit code 2, leave it in a failed state.
-    - action: FailJob
-      targetReplicatedJobs:
-      - simulations
-      onJobFailureReasons:
-      - ExitCode2
     # If Job fails due to a pod failing with exit code 3, restart that Job.
     - action: RestartJob
-      targetReplicatedJobs:
-      - simulations
       onJobFailureReasons:
       - ExitCode3
-    maxRestarts: 10
+    # Catch all rule to leave a failed job in the failed state, if it hasn't matched previous rules.
+    - action: FailJob
   replicatedJobs:
   - name: simulations
     replicas: 10